lyleresnick/FlutterCleanTodo/README.md

 - localization,
 - the use of view and presentation models
 - parameter passing between Scenes,
-- data cache injection,
 - output sub-protocols organized by event,
-- returning results from sibling Presenters,
+- sharing state between sibling UseCases
-- separation of Entity Domain Objects from Data Transfer Objects
+- separation of Entity Domain Objects from Data Transfer Objects (repository pattern)

 The are two Routers:
 * A Navigator acts as a root router managing a list and a detail scene.